andrew-wilkes/cubic/README.md

 Left-click a button to rotate the related face of the cube by 90 degrees in the clockwise direction.

 Shift-left-click to rotate the face in the counter-clockwise direction.
-Or hold the shift key and left-click the button.
+Or right-click the button.

+Ctrl-click on a face button to make the camera look at that face.

 The *Reset* button restores the faces of the cube to the *solved* positions.

 The *Scramble* button causes the cube faces to be rotated randomly to scramble the puzzle.

 The *Solve* button is intended to initiate a solving animation at a later date.

+*Copy Cube* copies that tile colors of the cube to the map.

+*Copy Map* aligns the tiles to match the pattern on the map.

 ## Color Map